4 min read

-Caches are a way of storing information so that future requests for that data can be served more quickly.
-CDNs, like Peakhour, run caches on each of theor POPs (Points of Presence).
-Essentially these caches are key/value stores, where the key could be the combination of a number of bits of information, as outlined in our previous blog post on cache keys.
+Caches are a way of storing information so future requests for the same data can be served more quickly.
+CDNs, including Peakhour, run caches on each of their POPs (Points of Presence).
+At that level these caches are key/value stores, where the key can be a combination of several request details, as outlined in our previous blog post on cache keys.

-An established way of supercharging your website perfomance is to perform full page caching, where a copy of a full page generated by a CMS is stored in a CDN.
-This can typically cut anywhere between 1-4s off of a page load for a cache hit vs a cache miss.
+An established way to improve website performance is full page caching, where a copy of a full page generated by a CMS is stored in a CDN.
+For a cache hit compared with a cache miss, this can typically cut 1-4s off a page load.

 Savvysupporter before Main document load before caching: 2.07s